Welcome to the personal home page of

 Participated in experiments to measure electron bremsstrahlung beneath auroras, electron bremsstrahlung accompanying both natural and triggered VLF events,

 auroral zone electric fields, plasmapause electric fields, electric fields at high altitude due to thunderstorms and sprites, and the electromagnetic radiation spectrum of lightning and sprites at high altitude, VLF magnetic fields accompanying active experiments in the ionosphere, dc plasma properties in the ionosphere near pulsating aurora, and electric fields near the magnetospheric cusp.
-Presently involved in the development of the Variable Specific Impulse Magnetoplasma Rocket (VASIMR) at the AdAstra Rocket Company
+Presently involved in the development of the Variable Specific Impulse Magnetoplasma Rocket (VASIMR) at the AdAstra Rocket Company.
+Founding instructor of the UH Undergraduate Student Instrument Project.
+Instructor/mentor at the Polar Aeromomy and Radio Science summer school (PARS).

 REFEREED PUBLICATIONS